anoma/anoma/USAGE.md

 ## GRPCurl

 For those so inclined, `grpcurl` is a command-line tool to make GRPC requests.
-Instalation instructions can be found here: https://github.com/fullstorydev/grpcurl?tab=readme-ov-file#installation
+Installation instructions can be found here: https://github.com/fullstorydev/grpcurl?tab=readme-ov-file#installation

 ### Listing the root services